brandur/sorg/content/drafts/http-transactions.md

 hook: TODO
 ---

-A lot of us are building applications that server requests over the lingua franca of today's internet -- HTTP.
-Many of those same applications are backed by a relational database like Postgres, and requests perform a series of operations against it to complete.
+Although the software industry as a whole contains a healthy diversity of a lot of developers doing a lot of different things, there's a healthy majority of us whose work can be boiled down to one thing: building CRUD apps that service requests over HTTP.
+Many of those same applications are backed by an ACID-compliant relational database like Postgres, and a successful request will perform a series of operations against it until they're complete.

 There's a surprising symmetry between an HTTP request and a database's transaction.
 Just like the transaction, an HTTP request is a transactional piece of work -- it's got a clear beginning, end, and result.
-The client generally expects one to execute atomically and will behave as if it does (although that will vary based on implementation).
+The client generally expects a request to execute atomically and will behave as if it will (although that of course varies based on implementation).

-The sharp edges encountered in the real world can lead to all kinds of unexpected cases during the execution of an HTTP request -- client disconnects, application bugs that fail a request midway through, and timeouts will occur regularly given enough request volume.
-A transaction can be a powerful tool for making sure that data stays correct even given these sorts of adverse conditions.
+The sharp edges encountered of production can lead to all kinds of unexpected cases during the execution of an HTTP request -- client disconnects, application bugs that fail a request midway through, and timeouts are all extraordinary conditions that will occur regularly given enough request volume.
+Without ACID databases and transactions these would lead to data integrity problems that are expensive to find and fix, but with them we get easy access to powerful tools to protect us against these sorts of adverse conditions.

-I'm going to suggest that for a common idempotent HTTP request, requests map to backend transactions at 1:1.
+I'm going to make the case that for a common idempotent HTTP request, requests should map to backend transactions at 1:1.
 So for every request, all operations are committed or aborted as part of a single transaction within it.
 At first glance requiring idempotency may sound like a sizeable caveat, but in a well-designed API, many operations can be tweaked so that they're idempotent.

 !fig src="/assets/http-transactions/http-transactions.svg" caption="Transactions (tx1, tx2, tx3) mapped to HTTP requests at a 1:1 ratio."